Can I Get Coronavirus From Sex?

 Our two cents: No matter what, by inviting someone over right now, you're taking on a pretty significant danger — to your own health as well as your community's.
 That's why the CDC is telling people to avoid close contact with people who aren't in their household.
 The NYC Health Department has specifically advised against getting busy with someone outside your household.

 If you're not locked up with someone you want to get sexy with, we know it stinks.
 But it's temporary — and you're better off safe than sorry.
-May we suggest ordering in an on-sale vibrator instead?
+May we suggest ordering a vibrator instead?

 Advertisement